Research Fellow - University of Southampton

 Welcome!
-I am a postdoctoral fellow at the Astronomy and Meteorology Departments of Stockholm University.
+I am a research fellow at the Astronomy group of the University of Southampton.
 My research interests are modeling the atmosphere and climate of exoplanets, focusing on radiative, convective, and dynamical processes happening around the inner edge of the habitable zone.

 Research interests